Skip to content

 The larvae, therefore, will find their way into old boxes that had stored food to get the most meager scraps of food.
 As time goes by these moths require more food.

-How long it takes for pantry moth to die
+How Long it takes for Pantry Moth to Die

 Depending on the method used for control, time for their eradication varies.
 For example, the use of diatomaceous earth takes a minimum of 24 hours if the compound is still effective and a maximum of five days in cases where the compound is contaminated with water.